Preet Kaur Gill MP - My Weekly Update - 20th March 2026

 New Speed bumps

-I'm delighted that after successfully campaigning, Birmingham City Council have installed speed bumps along Wadhurst Road, Bernard Road and The Ridgeway.
+I'm delighted that after successfully campaigning, for speeding measures Birmingham City Council have installed speed bumps along Wadhurst Road, Bernard Road and The Ridgeway.

-It’s great to see the new speed bumps in North Edgbaston now in place, helping to reduce speeding and make our streets safer.
+These measures in North Edgbaston will help to reduce speeding and make our streets safer for all.

 Early adopters programme

-A new Youth Futures Hub is coming to Birmingham, it is a youth-designed space created for young people and the Local youth transformation programme, funded by the department for Culture, Media and Sport.
+The Local Youth Transformation programme, is being funded by the Department for Culture, Media and Sport.
 The initiative will improve youth offer and provide opportunities for young people to get support, be creative and have opportunities.

 Young people can expect: